Unity-Technologies/TermsOfService/Unity Software Additional Terms.md

 # **Unity Editor Software Terms**

-Last Updated:  December 4, 2024
+Last Updated:  August 13, 2025

-What’s changed: The Unity Student Plan has been updated to allow for commercial use up to 1 million USD for the most recent 12 month period with an eligibility limit of ten cumulative years.
+What’s changed: We have made some updates to the Unity Editor Software Terms that may affect you only if you are a platform holder and own or control a platform that is not a Unity Supported Platform.
+We have also added some more clarifications and industry segments as examples in the definition of an Industry Customer and also added some more examples in the definition of User Modifications.
+The terms otherwise remain unchanged for our games and entertainment customers.
 You can view the prior version of the Software Terms [here](https://unity.com/legal/terms-of-service/software-legacy).

 These terms (the “Software Terms”) govern your use of the Unity Editor, including pursuant to a Unity Plan, and supplement the Unity Terms of Service.

 Provided that you comply with Tier Eligibility, if Unity updates the Software Terms (the "Updated Terms") impacting your rights, you may elect to continue to use your current version of the Unity Software subject to the prior accepted Software Terms and Terms of Service (the "Prior Terms") unless such Updated Terms are required by law.
-If you elect to update to a later named version of the Unity Software, the most current version of the Updated Terms shall apply and be deemed accepted.
+If you elect to update to a later-named version of the Unity Software, the most current version of the Updated Terms shall apply and be deemed accepted.
 For the avoidance of doubt, it shall not be considered an update to a later named version if you update to another version released within that named version (e.g., Unity 6 to Unity 6.1).
 You understand that it is your responsibility to maintain complete records establishing your entitlement to Prior Terms.

 1. Unity Software Tier Eligibility